esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/identifiers.md

 -----------

 Remember that we said that data should be *fair* to computers?
 By assigning PIDs to our datasets (and publications), large networks of linked data and information can be created automatically.

-_AK: The sentences above are rather vague.
-If you wish to briefly mention Linked (Open) Data then why not refering to [this](https://www.w3.org/DesignIssues/LinkedData.html) document by the inventor._

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/9G4EMJCwCw4?start=45" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>